Dromomania: 19th and early 20th centuries

 Dromomania was a historical psychiatric diagnosis whose primary symptom was an irresistible urge to aimlessly wander, travel, or walk.
-Dromomania has also been referred to as travelling fugue.
+Dromomania has also been referred to as traveling fugue.

 Some authors describe patients with this diagnosis as being "in an automatic state" as they traveled, experiencing partial amnesia of the events of their journeys.
-Other symptoms included a "loss of sense of personal identity, ... and impulses to homicide and suicide."
+Other symptoms included a "loss of sense of personal identity, ... and impulses to homicide and suicide".

 Dromomania was regarded as a kind of impulse control disorder similar to kleptomania or pyromania.

 Dromomania was primarily described by French psychiatrists.
 The concept of dromomania was adapted in America into drapetomania, a mental disorder whose primary symptom was running away.
 This diagnosis was applied only to enslaved people.

 Modern bioethicist Henk A. M. J. ten Have regards dromomania as equivalent to the DSM IV diagnosis of dissociative fugue and the historical diagnoses of Wandertrieb (German) and automatisme ambulatoire (French).

 Example cases

 Many cases of dromomania have been described.
 The most famous case was that of Jean-Albert Dadas, a gas-fitter from Bordeaux, France.
 Dadas would suddenly set out on foot and reach cities as far away as Prague, Vienna or Moscow with no memory of his travels.
 A medical student, Philippe Tissié, wrote about Dadas in his doctoral dissertation in 1887.

-Jean-Martin Charcot presented a similar case he called automatisme ambulatoire, French for "ambulatory automatism", or "walking around without being in control of one's own actions."
+Jean-Martin Charcot presented a similar case he called automatisme ambulatoire, French for "ambulatory automatism", or "walking around without being in control of one's own actions".

 Social context

 Dromomania is one of a constellation of social constructs to describe contemporary nomadic lifestyles, along with bum, brodyaga, hobo, vagrant, divagate, itinerant, vagabond, transient, tramp, rogue, wanderer Within this constellation, dromomania is an extreme pathologizing term.

 In the early 20th century, dromomania was classified as one of a number of criminal manias, which were understood to involve irresistible compulsions to act without any motivation and sometimes against the preferences of the actor.
 Other such criminal manias were kleptomania, pyromania, and dipsomania.
 The American Prison Association described all of these criminal manias as common among people with psychopathic personalities, who were also described as lacking in purpose and ambition.

 Dromomania was sometimes equated with propensity to vagrancy.
 The construct has been involved in the regulation of homelessness.
 It associated with the belief that homeless travelers lose the capacity to live in homes and maintain stability.

-Travel writer Richard Grant has suggested that dromomania as a disorder is defined by sedentary cultures which pathologize a desire for travel that is present as an instinct in humans from their history as nomadic hunter-gathers.
+Travel writer Richard Grant has suggested that dromomania as a disorder is defined by sedentary cultures which pathologize a desire for travel that is present as an instinct in humans from their history as nomadic hunter-gatherers.
 Frequent travelers such as Francis Xavier have been suspected of having dromomania.